Urban Research Corps

 The below position(s) are currently available in the Urban Research Corps.
 Please submit your materials via the Google Form linked below.

-The roles are up to 15 hours per week starting Fall Quarter through Winter 2022, with the possibility to extend.
+The role is up to 15 hours per week starting Fall Quarter through Winter 2022, with the possibility to extend.

 - Seeking a graduate degree (e.g., Master’s or PhD).

 - Experience developing pipelines that involve data ingestion, standardization, and transformation.

 - Experience with structured, semi-structured, and/or unstructured data formats (e.g., CSV, JSON, Simple Feature, raster/GeoTIFF, and/or XML).

 - Knowledge of software development practices, such as: version control; package management / virtual environments (e.g., pyenv, poetry, PipEnv, conda, Docker); unit testing; code review.

 - Experience with Linux-based systems and command line tools such as Bash.